What is the FreeStyle LibreLink mobile app?

 20To use both the FreeStyle Libre reader and the FreeStyle LibreLink app with the same sensor, start the sensor with the reader first and then scan with the app.
 Data is not synchronized between devices, so to ensure your reports include all available data choose one device that you will use to scan your sensor at least once every 8 hours.

-21The user must be connected to the internet in order for their glucose data to auto
+21The user must be connected to internet in order for their glucose data to automatically upload to LibreView.

 22Use of the FreeStyle LibreLink app requires registration with LibreView, a service provided by Abbott and Newyu, Inc.